Makers, Creators, Collaborative Innovators - Learning at the Creative Intersection of Art and Technology

 IDeATe at Carnegie Mellon

-IDeATe, the Integrative Design, Arts, and Technology network at Carnegie Mellon, offers undergraduate minors and courses in Game Design, Animation & Special Effects, Media Design, Sonic Arts, Design for Learning, Innovation & Entrepreneurship, Intelligent Environments, and Physical Computing.
+IDeATe, the Integrative Design, Arts, and Technology network at Carnegie Mellon, offers undergraduate minors and courses in Game Design, Animation & Special Effects, Media Design, Sonic Arts, Design for Learning, Innovation & Entrepreneurship, Intelligent Environments, Physical Computing, Soft Technologies, and Immersive Technologies in Arts & Culture.
 These areas merge technology and creativity and provide learning opportunities for interdisciplinary collaboration.

 IDeATe minors and courses are open to all majors.
 We welcome students from every discipline to the unique learning environment that exists at Carnegie Mellon.